ghtorrent/ghtorrent-streaming/README.md

 # ghtorrent-streaming

-Streaming updates from the GHTorrent databse
+Streaming updates from the GHTorrent databases